-While it may be quicker and easier to send out the same resume to every job listing (especially if the listings are similar), the popularity of applicant tracking systems makes it more important than ever to optimize your resume for each specific listing.
+While it may be quicker to send out the same resume to every job listing (especially if the listings are similar), the popularity of Applicant Tracking Systems (ATS) makes it more important than ever to optimize your resume for each specific listing.

-Matching the filters for criteria and keywords used by the applicant tracking system is essential to ensuring that your resume isn't weeded out before the prospective employer ever has a chance to see it.
+Matching the filters for keywords and criteria used by the Applicant Tracking System is essential.
+Doing this will ensure that your resume isn't weeded out before the prospective employer sees it.

 The best and most efficient way of doing this is to build a flexible resume with interchangeable parts.
-Organize those parts separately and plug in or take out information depending on its relevance to the specific position you’re seeking.
+Organize those parts separately and plugin information, depending on its relevance to the specific position.